REGULATIONS & RULES

 - Helmets and protective vests are recommended for riders.
 If rider is under 18, parental consent form must be signed and rider must wear helmet and protective vest is recommended.
 Proof of insurance is mandatory.

 - A horse may not run more than two times in a day.

 - A skier may compete up to four times in a day.
-A skier can run only once behind the same horse in any division in a day.

 - It is permissible on the 2nd run of any horse in any division, for the rider to become the skier and the skier to become the rider.
 Keep in mind a horse can only run twice in a day and must stay in the same division.